bhartiy/learnsellacious/pages/48.distiman/09.microsite/docs.md

 ![Screenshot%202021-08-05%20at%2011.21.59%20AM](Screenshot%202021-08-05%20at%2011.21.59%20AM.png "Screenshot%202021-08-05%20at%2011.21.59%20AM")

-**4.Choose subdomain:** Once you are logged in as manufacturer and visit to manage microsite view you will see option to choose your subdomain and launch your site.
+**4. Choose subdomain:** Once you are logged in as manufacturer and visit to manage microsite view you will see option to choose your subdomain and launch your site.

 ![Screenshot%202021-08-05%20at%2011.25.18%20AM](Screenshot%202021-08-05%20at%2011.25.18%20AM.png "Screenshot%202021-08-05%20at%2011.25.18%20AM")
 when you click on launch it will start launching your subdomain